 After his 1995 title win, Schumacher next led the way in 1997 – a season from which he would ultimately be disqualified.
 The Ferrari driver went on to dominate the sport in the early 2000s, sitting at the top of the standings after all but ten of the first 85 races of the new millennium.

-Schumacher holds the record for most consecutive rounds spent in the lead of the Drivers’ Championship, leading for 37 races straight between the 2000 United States Grand Prix and the 2002 Japanese Grand Prix.
+Schumacher held the record for most consecutive rounds spent in the lead of the Drivers’ Championship for over 20 years, leading for 37 races straight between the 2000 United States Grand Prix and the 2002 Japanese Grand Prix.
 Schumacher last led the Drivers’ Championship after the 2006 Chinese Grand Prix, on the occasion of his 91st and final F1 win – after which he was tied on points with title rival Fernando Alonso.

 Alain Prost led the title race after at least one round in every season between 1982 and 1990.
 The Frenchman first took to the top of the standings in his third season in Formula 1, after the 1982 South African Grand Prix – the season-opener; which he won.
 Prost ended his Formula 1 career in winning style, bowing out in the lead of the Drivers’ Championship having secured the honours for 1993.

 There are two occasions on which Prost led the championship despite being tied on points with a rival.
 That happened after the 1983 San Marino Grand Prix, when he was tied with Nelson Piquet, and after the 1985 Austrian Grand Prix, when he was tied with Michele Alboreto.
 Prost led the Drivers’ Championship on more occasions during seasons in which he did not win the title than in seasons in which he was crowned World Champion.